 Supervisor: Prof. Dr. Volker Depkat

-Thalia holds a bachelor’s degree from Aristotle University, Thessaloniki, and a master’s degree in North and Latin American Studies from Friedrich-Alexander University Erlangen-Nuremberg.
-She has conducted research in the fields of human rights and in American Literature and Culture.
-During her studies she worked as an editor, a writing coach, and a teacher.
+Thalia Prokopiou holds a degree from Aristotle University, Thessaloniki, and a master’s degree in North and Latin American Studies from Friedrich-Alexander University Erlangen-Nuremberg (MA The Americas/Las Américas).
+She has conducted research in the fields of human rights, literature and culture.
+During her studies she also worked as an editor and a writing coach.
 She has a strong interest in comparative methodologies and discourses of power.

-At the Leibniz ScienceCampus Regensburg, Thalia seeks to continue developing her interdisciplinary research on modern issues of political change and continuity.
-Her PhD project takes a critical angle on contemporary cultural texts and employs a comparative approach.
-Questions revolve around right-wing populist rhetoric in Europe and the Americas with a focus mostly on the USA and Germany.
-The purpose is to engage critically with narratives of homeland in populist political narratives and to analyze the use of storytelling methods as political action and counteraction.
-Key terms for this project are transatlantic studies, notions and narratives of homeland, White Supremacy, and populism.
+At the Leibniz ScienceCampus Regensburg, Thalia is developing her interdisciplinary research on contemporary issues of political change and continuity.
+Her PhD project takes a critical angle on contemporary far-right groups and parties.
+The central research questions revolve around populist far-right rhetoric in Europe and the Americas with a comparative focus on Greece and the USA.
+The goal of the project is to engage critically with tropes of homeland and to analyze the use of symbols and metaphors in far-right textual and audiovisual political narratives.
+Key terms for this project are: homeland, White Supremacy, transatlantic studies, hypernationalism and populism.